Alfresco/alfresco-anaxes-hello-world/test/README.md

 # Welcome

-This folder contains test cases related to sample hello world application
+This folder contains test cases related to sample hello world application.

-There are two type of test
+There are two type of test:

-* Backend rest api test
+* Backend REST API test
 * UI test

 # Test prerequisite

-In order to set up selenium grid we can use the selenium standalone Firefox docker container
+In order to set up selenium grid we can use the selenium standalone Firefox docker container.

-Following is the docker command to get the container
+Following is the docker command to get the container:

     docker run -d --name <name of the container> -p 4444:4444 selenium/standalone-firefox-debug